 Kesil describes a person who is ignorant of the Father’s instructions and isn’t willfully acting like a fool.
 This type of fool may learn wisdom, so we answer him or her.

 Nabal describes a false prophet and someone who has no fear of Adonai.
 The last one is ewil.
 This is the one you need to run from.
 Everything out of their mouth is slander and ridicule, and the person has no desire to learn.
 For more on a fool, Dr. Skip Moen has an excellent blog HERE.

 We might be able to relax at the birthday party, wedding, or baby shower—we may speak freely with trusted friends, our spouses, or confidants, but at other times, in multiple situations, may we weigh our words.
 May we marinate our meat, may we tenderize it and brush it with spices and honey.
 May our fruit be ripe and good on the inside.
 May our words be like showers of rain to a parched soul.
 May our words bring joy to the downhearted.
 May our words break chains and release prisoners.
 May our words be as dove soap, cleansing with beauty and freshness.
 May our words dance when others are celebrated for their kind acts, good deeds, and integrity.
 May we sound like Ruth’s to the Naomi’s with bitter spirits.

-No matter how careful we are with our words, we will always offend someone who is wounded, afraid, or they will misunderstand us.
+No matter how careful we are with our words, we will always offend someone.
+Some are easier to offend due to being wounded, afraid, or often misunderstandings, something taken wrong has lasting effects.

 When we bring words to the Creator of all, do we weigh them?
 Prayer often begins with silence.
 Picture Esther going before the King and waiting for his scepter to fall and welcome her in the throne room.
 Picture Isaiah when he saw the Lord Adonai high and lifted up and was quick to speak what angels sang,